jamesacampbell/causes-and-effects-hugo/content/post/Streaming-Music-From-The-Terminal.md

 What doesn't make sense to me about Pandora is that there is no desktop client.
 I guess they focus on mobile and web?
 Or is there a workaround?

-Enter Pianobar.
+Enter [Pianobar][4].
 A thoughtful command line client for Pandora.
 Here is what mine looks like when I initialize it:

 <pre>
 $ pianobar